 Break-Even Point Explained

-The break-even point (BEP) for a testing system is a marker for a financial decision maker.
-It is the test volume where the total revenues for a test or tests in a testing system equal total cost.
-At the BEP there is neither a profit nor a loss.
+The break-even point (BEP) for a testing system is a marker for a financial decision-maker.
+It is the test volume where the total revenues for a test or tests in a testing system equal the total cost.
+At the BEP, there is neither a profit nor a loss.
 After the BEP is reached, each additional test will generate a profit.
-Obviously, the sooner the BEP is reached, the better the financial outlook is for a testing system.
+The sooner the BEP is reached, the better the financial outlook for a testing system.
 The example below describes the break-even calculation.

 Capital Equipment Acquisition